 *These users need to contact the ILL Office to identify eligibility for this service.

-In the future, this service may be expanded to include undergraduate students and other groups who are eligible for traditional Interlibrary Loan services.
+In the future, this service may be expanded to include other groups who are eligible for traditional Interlibrary Loan services.
 At this time, these users are not eligible for this service due to staffing constraints.

 Placing Article DELivery Service Requests